timescale/docs/_troubleshooting/mst/okta-password.md

 your MST profile.

-After it is linked, you get a choice of authentication methods, and well as see the other Authentication method in `User Information`-> `Authentication` section on the [MST account] [mst-login].
+After it is linked, you get a choice of authentication methods, and can see the other authentication method in the`User Information`-> `Authentication` section on the [MST account] [mst-login].

 [mst-login]: https://portal.managed.timescale.com